gjtiquia/mini-link-stash/NOTES.md

   - Delete link
 - desktop responsive design (larger fonts)

+- view link features
+  - as we dont have folders and just tags... need to find an easy way to isolate tags
+    - similar to mixing, can have "MUTE" or "SOLO" => filter "includes" or "does not include".
+    - cuz like in my case, a particular list of links might be related to a single project i'm doing, and i may want to look at all the links for that particular project

 ## Docker Notes

 `docker compose up --build` vs `docker compose up`